OPT EMT Jobs

 Track your OPT end date against certification renewals

 EMT certifications require continuing education and periodic renewal.
-Plan renewal timelines around your OPT expiration and any H-1B or other visa transition.
+Plan renewal timelines around your OPT expiration and any H-1B visa or other visa transition.
 Letting certification lapse during a status change complicates future employment significantly.

 Can F-1 OPT students legally work as EMTs in the United States?